Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 - Improve footprint comparisons for JLCPCB sanity-check feature
 - Improve formatting and adherence to PEP8
 - Consider respecting the second "output" argument from KiCAD
+- Consider moving the JLCPB Part Database to the same directory as the plugin (much easier if working on multiple projects)